 This chapter includes the following sections:

-For a complete checklist of all components in the WebLogic Server that should be secured in a production environment, including specific tasks recommended for securing the WebLogic Server host, the WebLogic Security Service, files and databases used by WebLogic Server, see Ensuring the Security of Your Production Environment in Securing a Production Environment for Oracle WebLogic Server.
+For a complete checklist of all components in the WebLogic Server that should be secured in a production environment, including specific tasks recommended for configuring a secure domain, securing the network, files and databases used by WebLogic Server, see Lock Down WebLogic Server in Securing a Production Environment for Oracle WebLogic Server.

 Performing a Secure Installation of WebLogic Server